 I can’t get over how crispy breaded foods turn out in the Airfryer.
 They are better than baking them which takes twice as long after pre-heating the oven!
 I convinced my coworker to get an Airfryer of his own and upon receiving his new gadget, he quickly put it to the test.
 He prepared some Gold’n Plump SHAKERS and homemade fries.
 He baked half of each in the oven and prepared the other half in the Airfryer.
 He excitedly shared that the chicken and fries in the Airfryer turned out much quicker and most importantly crispier!

+I have subsequently purchased my Mom and sister an Airfryer.
+My Mom then bought my sister-in-law an air fryer.
+Needless to say, everyone who gets one is a big fan!
 I want to be fully transparent and let you know that this is in no way an advertisement for Airfryers.
 I just have to share my love of them with you, because I think they are such a wonderful invention.
 Whether I am making up these Airfryer Parmesan Dill Fried Pickle Chips or just tossing a grilled cheese or burrito in it, they are so quick and easy, it is a must-have for convenience.

-I personally own the Phillips brand Airfryer and recommend iti to anyone who will listen.
+I personally own the Phillips brand Airfryer and recommend it to anyone who will listen.
 I can’t speak to the quality of other brands.
 If you are looking for a good deal, you can always check eBay for refurbished Airfryers that you will find for about half the price of a new one.

 - 32 oz. jar whole large dill pickles